Madhuri1441/SVD_Image_Compression_Tool-Math_Mini_Proj/README.md

 # SVD Image Compression Tool

-This project implements an image compression system using Singular Value Decomposition (SVD).
+This project implements an image compression system using **Singular Value Decomposition (SVD)**.
 It demonstrates how linear algebra techniques can be applied to reduce image size while preserving essential visual information.

-The project includes both a command-line pipeline and an interactive web interface built with Streamlit.
+The project includes both:
+- a **command-line pipeline** (for core logic)
+- an **interactive web interface** using Streamlit

 ---